J-shw/Menstrudel/docs/app/ANDROID.md

 This is the main command you will use for development.
 It builds, installs, and launches the app on your connected device or emulator with "hot reload" enabled.

-Make sure an emulator is running or a physical device is connected:
+Make sure an emulator is running or a physical device is connected.

+From the `/app` terminal, run:

 ```sh
 flutter run